Picture Gallery> Derbyshire Pictures Index> This page

 [17] Amongst the sources used for Rev. Moxon were census returns, Derbyshire newspapers, the British Red Cross Register Of Overseas Volunteers 1914-1918 and his obituary in The Times of 18 Sep 1943.

-Alfreton is mentioned in the following on-site transcripts:
+Alfreton is included in the following on-site transcripts:

 Derbyshire's Parishes, 1811, Parishes A, which has more about the town.